JessieJessJe/order-book/README.md

 999887777 666554444 114.54 100 1415959388

+## Visualization
-A flowchart showcases how the program was structured.
+This flowchart showcases how the program was structured:
 ![image](https://github.com/JessieJessJe/order-book/blob/master/flowchart.png)

 ## Results